 • Eye health: Astaxanthin helps delay the formation of cataracts, glaucoma and macular degeneration by protecting the eyes and retina from free-radical damage.

-• Heart health: An analysis of eight clinical trials published in Future Cardiology found that astaxanthin prevents chronic inflammation and oxidative stress associated with heart disease.
+• Heart health: An analysis of eight clinical trials published in Future Medicine found that astaxanthin prevents chronic inflammation and oxidative stress associated with heart disease.
 In a study in Nutrition and Metabolism, it reduced levels of C-reactive protein (CRP), one of the four cardinal risk factors for heart disease.
 (Remember: cholesterol in the blood is NOT a risk factor.)

 But for those concerned about blood lipids and cholesterol, in a clinical trial published in the journal Atherosclerosis, researchers gave men and women with “high” cholesterol daily supplements of 6, 12 or 18 mg astaxanthin.
 After 12 weeks, they experienced no change in total cholesterol (actually a good thing).
 But they increased HDL “good” cholesterol — meaning LDL “bad” cholesterol also decreased.
 They also decreased triglycerides (blood fats).